lcreid/rails-bootstrap-forms/CONTRIBUTING.md

 ### 6. Make a pull request

 - If you've never made a pull request (PR) before, read this: https://help.github.com/articles/about-pull-requests/.
-- If your PR fixes an issues, be sure to put "Fixes #nnn" in the description of the PR (where `nnn` is the issue number).
+- If your PR fixes an issue, be sure to put "Fixes #nnn" in the description of the PR (where `nnn` is the issue number).
 Github will automatically close the issue when the PR is merged.
 - When the PR is submitted, check if Travis CI ran all the tests successfully, and didn't raise any issues.

 ### 7. Done!